brianstokesUT/Hybrid-Jay/README.md

   <img src="https://github.com/brianstokesUT/Hybrid-Jay/assets/91159511/e082186b-21ec-4f59-b68e-81bb3b770686" width="250">
 </p>

 We found a putative hybrid Green Jay x Blue Jay individual in central Texas during the Summer of 2023.
-Using bioinformatic methods we desscribe how we determined parental ancestry.
+Using bioinformatic methods we describe how we determined parental ancestry.

-This repository includes all code necessary to produce results of *INSERT CITATION HERE* .
-The reposity first describes how we determined genetic ancestry and generation of *figure number*.
-Second we describe the generation of species range maps and associated plots shown in *FIGURE 2*.
+This repository includes all code necessary to produce results of Stokes, B.R. and Keitt, T.H., 2025.
+An Intergeneric Hybrid Between Historically Isolated Temperate and Tropical Jays Following Recent Range Expansion.
+Ecology and Evolution, 15(9), p.e72148. [https://doi.org/10.1002/ece3.72148](https://doi.org/10.1002/ece3.72148) .
+The reposity first describes how we determined genetic ancestry and the generation of *FIGURE 2*.
+Secondly we describe the generation of species range maps and associated plots shown in *FIGURE 3*.

 1. Bioinformatics
    - README.md